 Note: Note: There shall be nine questions in all.
-The first question is compulsory and contains eight short answer type questions of equal marks.
+The first question is compulsory and contains Sevenshort answer type questions of equal marks.
 The students are required to attempt one question from each unit.
 All questions carry equal marks.

-- a) Development and its Socio-cultural, Political and Economic Dimensions - b) Nature, Scope and Elements of Development Administration - c) Development and Non Development Dichotomy - d) Goals and Challenges of Development Administration
+- a) Nature, Scope and Elements of Development Administration - b) Development and its Socio-cultural, Political and Economic Dimensions - c) Development and Non Development Dichotomy - d) Goals and Challenges of Development Administration